-Glory Hound: Darkwing of course!
+Glory Seeker: Darkwing of course!
 It usually takes a direct threat to Gosalyn to snap him out of it.

 Which may have had something to do with the fact she was already orphaned at the start of the series and living with her grandfather.
 Also, she was effectively a young female version of Darkwing/Drake, and he knows it.